50

 Core Subjects EC–6 with Bilingual Certification

 The EC–6 Bilingual program prepares candidates to teach in bilingual elementary classrooms, integrating dual-language pedagogy with core content instruction.
-The program is aligned with Texas requirements for bilingual educator certification.
-Because bilingual licensure standards differ across states—including language proficiency assessments and program models—students planning to teach outside Texas should confirm expectations with the relevant state agency.

 Core Subjects EC–6 with ESL Certification